Here is the scenario.

 No worries, bathrooms are everywhere.
 You have used a couple to drain the bladder.
 You spot one, walking in a hurried clenched fashion that you are sure everyone recognizes, you hurry to the nearest men’s room.

 As you get closer, your control slips, and the urgency mounts.
-You’re not sure you going to make it!
+You’re not sure you are going to make it!
 Almost there!

-Then, as you approach the stall you notice something you have seen dozens of time before.
+Then, as you approach the stall you notice something you have seen dozens of times before.
 Hell, you saw them earlier in the day, when you entered a similar bathroom.
 The toilet stalls are pay toilets!